Rpc-h/infrastructure/README.md

 ```

 From `spec.source.targetRevision=main` and `spec.destination.namespace=production` you can deduct that `main` branch of the given `spec.source.repoURL` is mapping to a namespace called `production` in the destination cluster.
 From developer's point of view, the flow is, for example:
-1. I create a feature branch and edit some of the `env` values above
+1. I create a feature branch and edit some of the `env` values above.
-2. I crate a MR to `main` branch
+2. I crate a MR to `main` branch.
-3. Upon successful merge, the new `env` values will be automatically synced & available in the `discovery-platform` deployment in `production` namespace
+3. Upon successful merge, the new `env` values will be automatically synced & available in the `discovery-platform` deployment in `production` namespace.

 ### Applications